WordlessMeteor/LoL-Dragon-Change/README.md

 4. In this program set, `get_lobby_information.py` allows repeatedly getting lobby information.
 5. This program set provides offline data resources to save the time of preparing data.
 	- The data resources include all **Chinese and English json files** under both <u>cdragon</u> and <u>plugins/rcp-be-lol-game-data</u> folders under <u>pbe</u> folder of *CommunityDragon* database and all **Chinese and English files** under <u>data</u> folder of the *dragontail archived file* of *DataDragon* database.
-		- Considering that the program set might be used when PBE client is running, the data resources of PBE version are provided by default here.
 		- The update of data resources in CommunityDragon database will follow <u>each adjustment of PBE</u> **daily**, and the update of data resources in DataDragon database will follow <u>each patch mainteinance of live servers </u> **about every fortnight**.
 6. The program set is adapted from `create_custom_lobby.py` in the home directory.
 # Notes on Instructions